gymn

 Piskoun's include Delchev; full-twisitng hop over the high bar

-straight into a full-twisitng giant; and a double layout dismount
+into a full-twisitng giant; and a double layout

 (good landing).